 Select the cells that are to receive this same formatting.

-Choose Edit - Paste Special.
-The Paste Special dialogue box will appear.
+Choose Edit - Paste Special - Paste Special.
+The Paste Special dialogue box appears.

-In the Selection area, mark only the Formats check box.
-All other check boxes must be unmarked.
+In the Paste area, check only the Formats box.
+All other boxes must be unchecked.
 Click OK.
+Or you can click the Formats only button instead.